 The Slip Slidin' Away is pretty obvious from the road.
 The climb is located on your right side, first you will pass Poser's Lounge, a half-cave with many difficult mixed climbs, then several short climbs, Skylight is very easy to identify - the first pitch starts inside a narrow small chimney.
 There are several climbs from here towards our Slip Slidin' Away, some do not form every year.
 Slip Slidin' Away is about 40 meters higher up the road from Skylight.
 It is one of the more popular climbs in the area, and the ice forms here usually early in the season.

 You have to hike about 25 meters up the slope to the base of the climb, this section can be icy, and will most likely require crampons.
-Guides usually rope up their clients when accessing the base of the climb, but I have done it without a rope twice, not too steep.
+Guides usually rope up their clients when accessing the base of the climb, but I have done it each time rope less, not too steep.

-I have seen photos of this climb from later in the season, and obviously the ice was much thicker.
+I have seen this climb in later season, and obviously the ice was much thicker.
 The 2nd pitch was not even worth climbing it in late November of 2010.
 The ice was not so great, dinner plates and larger plates of ice were coming off during our climb.

 December 2011 provided better conditions, the ice was great, and we were able to climb all the way to the tree anchors at the end of the 2nd pitch.

-Descent: rappel from trees (there was a rappel sling placed 11/10 in a good condition, December 2011 rappel anchors good, 2014 new slings with rappel rings).
+Descent: rappel from trees (there was a rappel sling placed 11/10 in a good condition, 12/11 rappel anchors good, 2014 new slings with rappel rings).
 You do need two 60 meter ropes.
-We brought only 70 meter rope and it was too short, but we climbed the longer gully.
+We brought 70 meter rope in the past, and it was too short, but we climbed the longer gully.
 I think with rope stretch the steeper variation of 2nd pitch may get you down with 60.